SanketanaCodeSchool/python-pygame/lessons/01-data-structures/lesson-01-lists/homework/assignment.md

-# Homework Assignment: Lists Practice
+# Practice Exercise: Lists Practice

-## Due Date: [Insert Date]
-## Points: 25

 ## Overview
-This homework will help you practice working with lists in Python.
+This practice exercise will help you practice working with lists in Python.
 You'll create several programs that demonstrate your understanding of list operations, manipulation, and practical applications.

-## Assignment Tasks
+## Practice Tasks

-### Task 1: Personal Information Manager (10 points)
+### Task 1: Personal Information Manager
 Create a program that manages personal information using lists.

-**Requirements:**
+**What to do:**
 - Create a list of your favorite movies (at least 5)
 - Create a list of your favorite foods (at least 5)
 - Create a list of your hobbies (at least 3)